zendesk/laika/.github/CONTRIBUTING.md

 1. When your branch is ready, open a new pull request via GitHub.
 1. Every PR must pass CI checks and receive at least one :+1: to be considered for merge.
-1. apollo-testing-toolkit-link maintainers will manage the squashed merge to the main branch, using your PR title and description as the scope, description, and body for a conventional commit.
+1. Laika maintainers will manage the squashed merge to the main branch, using your PR title and description as the scope, description, and body for a conventional commit.

 ## License

-By contributing to apollo-testing-toolkit-link, you agree that your contributions will be licensed under the [Apache License, Version 2.0](/LICENSE.md).
+By contributing to Laika, you agree that your contributions will be licensed under the [Apache License, Version 2.0](/LICENSE.md).